nirgeier/DockerLabs/Labs/002-DockerFile/README.md

 - In this lab we will create our first container using `Dockerfile`
 - The container will be used to serve a simple `NodeJs` web server
-- No NodeJs knowledge is required
+- No `NodeJs` knowledge is required
 - You will need to create, build, tag & push your container to DockerHub
-- The lab is divided into the several tasks.
+- The lab is divided into the several tasks:

     - [01.
 Prepare the server code](#01-prepare-the-server-code)
     - [02.
 Test the `server.js` code](#02-test-the-serverjs-code)